zsteinkamp/steinkamp.us/pages/posts/2013-05-09-trail-running-what-i-ve-learned-so-far.md

 ---
 layout: post
-title: "Trail Running: What I've Learned So Fartags:
+title: "Trail Running: What I've Learned So Far"
 date: '2013-05-09 23:20:33'
 tags:
   - Running
   - Outdoors
 excerpt: |
   Since getting serious about running at the end of 2012 in preparation for the Ohlone Wilderness 50K, I've learned a few things about body maintenance,